 About the Drive from Lake Tekapo to Mount Cook

 The drive from Lake Tekapo to Mount Cook is 104 kilometers (64.6 miles) long and takes just over an hour without any stops.
-You’ll first leave Lake Tekapo town on State Highway 8 before turning right onto State Highway 80 (also known as Mount Cook Road.)
+You’ll first leave Lake Tekapo town on State Highway 8 before turning right onto State Highway 80 (also known as Mount Cook Road).
 This highway goes along the edge of gorgeous Lake Pukaki before entering Mount Cook National Park and continuing on into Mount Cook Village.

 Besides that, Lake Tekapo is a larger town than Mount Cook Village.
-This means that in Lake Tekapo you’ll find many more delicious restaurants as well as hotels.
+This means that you’ll find more delicious restaurants in Lake Tekapo, as well as hotels.
 For this reason, many people actually stay the night in Lake Tekapo and visit Mount Cook on a day trip from there.
-Because the drive is only just over an hour long between Lake Tekapo and Mount Cook, day trips are common and a popular way to visit one of NZ’s most famous national parks.

 In the winter, this road is generally clear of snow and ice and safe to travel without snow chains.
 With that said, NZ’s winter weather can be unpredictable, especially in the mountainous regions of Mount Cook National Park, so it’s best to have them with you just in case.
-Besides, if you’re continuing to drive to Queenstown from Mount Cook, then you’ll probably need them on Lindis Pass anyways, or if you’re going between Queenstown and Wanaka, on the Crown Pass.

 Hot Tip: If you’re renting a motorhome or any other vehicle in the winter, be sure that snow chains are included.